jboss-developer/jboss-eap-quickstarts/bean-validation/README.md

 This quickstart is a basic example of bean validation and is not localized.
 Because it is not localized, English messages are hard-coded in the constraint annotations in the `Member` class to ensure the test violation messages are matched when running the ${product.name} server using another language.
 For examples of localized quickstarts, see the `kitchensink-ml`, `kitchensink-ml-ear`, and `logging-tools` quickstarts.

-_Note: This quickstart uses the H2 database included with ${product.name.full}.
+_Note: This quickstart uses the H2 database included with ${product.name.full} ${product.version}.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
 These files are deprecated in ${product.name} and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
-Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for Red Hat JBoss Enterprise Application Platform._
+Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for ${product.name.full}._

 System requirements
 -------------------

-The application this project produces is designed to be run on ${product.name.full} or later.
+The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.2.5 or later.
-See [Configure Maven for ${product.name} 7](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-Use of ${doc.jboss.home.name}
+Use of ${jboss.home.name}
 ---------------

-In the following instructions, replace `${doc.jboss.home.name}` with the actual path to your ${product.name} installation.
-The installation path is described in detail here: [Use of ${doc.jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${doc.jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

 Start the ${product.name} Server